INR 14.5 Lakhs Scholarship: Riya's Successful Journey to ISB

 Don’t panic, no matter how difficult questions the interviewer might ask you.
 Don’t brag about yourself.

-Below are few more success stories that you might find inspirational -
+Below are few more inspiring success stories from Faith Career

-Smriti’s journey from Ambedkar University to the London School of Economics (LSE) – https://www.faithcareer.org/post/progress-story-smriti-s-mpp-offer-letter-with-35-scholarship
+1. Smriti Dhawan's journey from Ambedkar University to the London School of Economics (LSE) https://www.faithcareer.org/post/progress-story-smriti-s-mpp-offer-letter-with-35-scholarship

-Nikhil’s story of bagging offers from 5 B-Schools in the UK with scholarship, without a GMAT/GRE score - https://www.faithcareer.org/post/5-mba-offer-letters-in-4-months-without-gmat
+2. Nikhil Bhonsle's story of bagging MBA offers from 5 B-Schools in the UK with scholarship, without a GMAT score - https://www.faithcareer.org/post/5-mba-offer-letters-in-4-months-without-gmat

 Want to start your success story as well?
-Message us on Instagram for a free consultation and we will immediately start the process - https://www.instagram.com/faithcareer/
+Message us on Instagram for consultation - https://www.instagram.com/faithcareer/

-You can also follow us on LinkedIn to get important tips and tricks for your MBA application which are posted every week - https://www.linkedin.com/company/89586646
+Follow us on LinkedIn to get important tips and tricks for your MBA/MIM/MS application - https://www.linkedin.com/company/89586646